romkey/pmsx003/README.md

-# pms5003
+# Pmsx003

-I'm proud to present my Arduino library supporting PMS5003 Air Quality Sensor.
+I'm proud to present my ESP8266 library supporting PMSx003 Air Quality Sensor.
+It is based on [jbanaszczyk/Pmsx003](https://github.com/jbanaszczyk/Pmsx003) library for Arduino.
+I did a little job.

 ## Features

-* Supports all Plantover PMS5003 features (sleep/wake up, passive/active modes),
+* Supports all Plantover Pmsx003 features (sleep/wake up, passive/active modes), based on PMS5003,
-* Probably works fine with PMS7003 and PMS3003,
+* Probably works fine with PMS7003(tested) and PMS3003(not tested),
 * Highly customizable:
   * Uses any serial communication library,
   * You have a choice to use or not to use: global variables or class instances.